kennethoyahebholo/Realtime-Dashboard/README.md

 - **SEO**: To optimize for SEO, dynamic routes are implemented for stock details pages, ensuring each page is crawlable by search engines.
 Metadata is provided for each page to improve search engine visibility.

 - **Performance Optimization**: Performance optimizations include code splitting, image optimization, and server-side caching.
 This ensures fast page load times and a smooth user experience.

+- **Build and Deployment**: Once the development is complete, you can build the project using:

+npm run build

+Then, to run the built package, use:

+npm start

+This command will start the production server with the optimized build.

+This addition provides users with instructions on how to build and deploy the project for production.